Willie Revillame: Business ventures

-Revillame is known for developing a business, the Wil Tower Mall near ABS-CBN Eugenio Lopez Drive in Quezon City with business partner Manny Villar.
+Revillame is known for developing the Wil Tower, a condominium building in front of ABS-CBN Broadcasting Center in Quezon City, with his business partner, former Senate President Manny Villar.
 It held its grand opening on September 15, 2013.
 Revillame is also a former owner of the restaurants W Bar and Wil Steak Town at Wil Events Place located near Wil Tower Mall and ABS-CBN along Sgt.
 Esguerra Avenue in South Triangle, Diliman, Quezon City.
-Wil Tower Mall was developed by the real estate firm Vista Land, but Revillame's holdings were sold to his business partner and friend, former Senator Manny Villar.
+Wil Tower Mall was developed by the real estate firm Vista Land, but Revillame's holdings were later sold to Villar.